inspec/inspec-aws/docs/resources/aws_ec2_fleet.md

 # aws_ec2_fleet

-Use the `aws_ec2_fleet` InSpec audit resource to test properties of the singular resource of AWS EC2 Fleet.
+Use the `aws_ec2_fleet` InSpec audit resource to test properties of a single AWS EC2 fleet.

-The AWS::EC2::SpotFleet specifies the configuration information to launch a fleet--or group--of instances.
+The `AWS::EC2::SpotFleet` resource specifies the configuration information to launch a fleet--or group--of instances.

 ## Syntax

-Ensure that the fleet id exists.
+Ensure that the fleet ID exists.

     describe aws_ec2_fleet(fleet_id: "FLEET_ID") do
       it { should exist }